You are here

 Tom served as an assistant adjunct professor for the undergraduate Applied Investment Management class at the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School.
 He was also a member of the board of advisors for UNC Chapel Hill's BSBA and MBA Applied Investment Management funds.
 Prior to joining Lally, Tom was a research assistant and teaching fellow at the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.

 Mr. Shohfi was a Dean's scholar at New York University and earned a BA in computer science and mathematics from that institution.
 He also received his MBA from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and holds the Chartered Financial Analyst, Chartered Alternative Investment Analyst, and Financial Risk Manager designations.
 He was awarded a doctorate in financial economics from the University of Pittsburgh in 2015.

 Tom’s research interests include corporate credit markets and financial analyst behavior.
-His research has been featured in journals including Financial Management, Frontiers in Applied Mathematics and Statistics, the Journal of Banking & Finance, the Journal of Operational Risk, the Journal of Small Business Management, Managerial Finance, and Review of Financial Economics as well as presented at the annual meetings of the American Accounting Association (AAA), AAA FARS midyear meeting, Financial Management Association, Northern Finance Association, Eastern Finance Association, Southern Finance Association, Southwestern Finance Association, Midwest Finance Association, China International Conference in Finance, and the Academy of Behavioral Finance and Economics.
+His research has been featured in journals including Financial Management, the Financial Review, Frontiers in Applied Mathematics and Statistics, the Journal of Banking & Finance, the Journal of Operational Risk, the Journal of Small Business Management, Managerial Finance, and Review of Financial Economics as well as presented at the annual meetings of the American Accounting Association (AAA), AAA FARS midyear meeting, Financial Management Association, Northern Finance Association, Eastern Finance Association, Southern Finance Association, Southwestern Finance Association, Midwest Finance Association, China International Conference in Finance, and the Academy of Behavioral Finance and Economics.
 He has also presented his work at industry leading investment management firms including Citadel, BlackRock, and T. Rowe Price.